ThatsVie/atlas-web_back_end/ES6_data_manipulation/README.md

 - `10-update_uniq_items.js`: Contains the `updateUniqueItems` function which updates the quantities in a `Map` based on specific conditions.
 This function demonstrates manipulation of `Map` objects and error handling when the argument is not as expected.
 - `10-main.js`: Script to test the `updateUniqueItems` function by displaying changes in the grocery list `Map`.

+### Task 11
+- `100-weak.js`: Contains the `queryAPI` function and the `weakMap` instance.
+The function manages the count of API calls per endpoint using `weakMap` and controls the request load by throwing an error when the count exceeds a threshold.
+- `100-main.js`: Demonstrates the usage of `queryAPI` and how it interacts with `weakMap` to track and manage API call limits.

 ## Installation
 Clone this repository and navigate to the project directory.